rust-lang/book/src/ch07-03-controlling-visibility-with-pub.md

 ## Privacy rules

-FIXME: these are the rules:
+Overall, these are the rules for item visibility:

-* If an item is public, then it can be used externally through any of its parent modules.
+1. If an item is public, then it can be accessed through any of its parent modules.
-* If an item is private, it may be accessed by the current module and its submodules.
+2. If an item is private, it may be accessed by the current module and its child modules.

 but describing them in a human way is very hard.